 The powder is much more concentrated, so recipes tend to use a lot less.
 Drumsticks tend not to contain quite as much of the vitamins/minerals/nutrients as the leaves do (with a few exceptions; check the USDA database here for more information), so most recipes use more.

-We have a general rule of thumb, therefore.
-But too much of any vitamin or nutrient (even the really important ones, like calcium or Vitamin A) can actually have negative side effects, and Moringa has lots of vitamins and nutrients!
+Too much of any vitamin or nutrient (even the really important ones, like calcium or Vitamin A) can actually have negative side effects, and Moringa has lots of vitamins and nutrients!

 How Much Moringa is Too Much Moringa Per Day?